jagrvargen/holbertonschool-higher_level_programming/0x0C-python-almost_a_circle/README.md

 13. Update the Rectangle class by adding the public method to_dictionary(), which returns the dictionary representation of a Rectangle instance.

 14. Update the Square class by adding the public method to_dictionary(), which returns the dictionary representation of a Square instance.

+15. Update the Base class to include the static method to_json_string(list_dictionaries) which takes a list of dictionaries and returns them in the JSON string format.